2022- NC State Extension Gardener Travel Study Adventure to England

 This morning after breakfast we will visit the Royal Botanic Garden at Kew, which is now a World Heritage Site and boasts a unique collection of plants from all over the world.
 Among the attractions are the iconic Palm House, which recreates a tropical rainforest environment, the Temperate House, home to the world’s tallest indoor plant, and the Princess of Wales Conservatory, which contains ten climatic zones and a huge variety of plants including orchids and cacti.
 A guided tour is included.

 This evening we will enjoy an exclusive out-of-hours private visit to Wisley Garden, which is where the Royal Horticultural Society shows the gardening public how it should be done.
-Here the highest standards of practical horticulture are deployed in the setting of a splendid old site rich in fine trees against backdrops of other plants, all impeccably labelled.
-A guided tour and 2-course dinner with a glass of wine is included.
+Here the highest standards of practical horticulture are deployed in the setting of a splendid old site rich in fine trees against backdrops of other plants, all impeccably labeled.
+A guided tour and a 2-course dinner with a glass of wine are included.

-After breakfast we check out of our hotel and transfer to the airport in time for our return flight to the USA (flight under own arrangement).
+After breakfast, we check out of our hotel and transfer to the airport in time for our return flight to the USA (flight under your own arrangement).
+There will be one group transfer.
+Should you prefer to depart for a later flight we can assist in booking a separate transfer for an additional fee.

 Included in the price: